Crunch-io/ta-da/content/dev/features/export-this-table.md

 +++
 date = "2019-04-05T23:20:47-04:00"
-title = "Quick Multitable Export" description = "Export only what you see to XLSX or use saved settings to include more." weight = 20 tags = ["exports", "tab books"] categories = ["feature"]
+title = "Quick Multitable Export" description = "Export only what you see in a multitable to XLSX or use saved settings to include more." news_description = "Export only what you see in a multitable to XLSX or use saved settings to include more." weight = 20 tags = ["exports", "tab books"] categories = ["feature"]